Château Phélan Ségur - Saint-Estèphe 2018

 Wine rated (2021 guide) 94/100

-Phélan Ségur 2018 is just as convincing in bottle as it was en primeur.
-Deep and beautifully layered, with exceptional finesse and personality, the 2018 delivers the goods.
-Aromas of blue and black fruits, gravel, spices, menthol, licorice and dried herbs develop as the 2018 vintage unfolds its allure.
-The richness of the 2018 vintage is abundant, but so is the structure.
+Phélan Ségur 2018 is just as impressive in the bottle as it was as a primeur.
+Deep and beautifully layered, with exceptional finesse and great personality, the 2018 delivers the goods.
+Aromas of blue and black fruits, gravel, spices, menthol, licorice, and dried herbs develop as the 2018 vintage unfolds.
+The richness of the 2018 vintage is abundant, but the structure is also very present.
 The 2018 is simply exquisite.
 2026 - 2043

 James Suckling